jgutie2r/jupyter-java-nbgrader/README.md

 ## `student-container/Dockerfile`

-This image does not contains the nbgrader extension, and can be uploaded to dockerhub, encapsulated in a VM to be distributed to the studens, or can be used in a JupyterHub deployment.
+This image does not contain the nbgrader extension, and can be uploaded to dockerhub, encapsulated in a VM to be distributed to the studens, or can be used in a JupyterHub deployment.